-You ca an use the 🔣 key to mute the handset, headset, or speakerphone.
+You can use the wey to mute the handset, headset, or speakerphone.
 When you use the key on your phone, you cannot be heard on an active call or on a conference.
-For muted calls, t he handsfree LED flashes and the 🏿 key LED is on.
-To switch mute on or off, press 🔻 严》 Note: If you place a muted call on hold, the phone automatically takes the call off mute =# Note: If you place a muted call on hold, the phone automatically takes the call off mute when you reconnect to the call.
+For muted calls, t the handsfree LED flashes and the 🏽 key LED is on.
+To switch mute on or off, press Note: If you place a muted call on hold, the phone automatically takes the call off mute when you reconnect to the call.